Dumboiroy/tp/docs/DeveloperGuide.md

    5. Try using invalid inputs, such as `add n/John Doe p/1234` (invalid phone number) and `add n/John Doe p/88888888 e/abc` (invalid email).
    You can refer to invalid input formats from the user guide.
    Expected: No new client is added.
 The error message for the first invalid input is shown.
-2. Add an already-existing client
+2. Adding an already-existing client
    1. Prerequisite: The client list contains at least one client, named `SAME_NAME`.
    2. Test cases: `add n/SAME_NAME p/VALID_PHONE_NUMBER` <br/>
    Expected: No new client is added.
 The error message "This person already exists in the address book" is shown.